 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This article reviews how tiny houses fit into the general U.S. system of land-use control through building codes, zoning ordinances, subdivision regulations, and private restrictive covenants.
+This issue of Zoning Practice reviews how tiny houses fit into the general U.S. system of land-use control through building codes, zoning ordinances, subdivision regulations, and private restrictive covenants.
 And it addresses how zoning can enable small communities of tiny homes.

 About the Authors

 Donald L. Elliott, FAICP, is a Director with Clarion Associates, LLC, a national land use consulting firm.
 Don has assisted over 40 U.S. communities to update plans and regulations related to housing, zoning, and land development.
 He is the author of A Better Way to Zone (Island Press 2008) and co-author of The Rules that Shape Urban Form (APA 2012).
 Don has a bachelor’s degree in Urban Planning and Policy Analysis from Yale University, a law degree from Harvard Law School, and a master’s degree in City and Regional Planning from the John F. Kennedy School of Government at Harvard.